amaunz/openbabel-gem/README.md

 ## Install
 gem install openbabel

-It downloads the sources, compiles the ruby bindings and installs them.
+It downloads the sources, compiles OpenBabel (if not installed) and the ruby bindings and installs them.
+If OpenBabel is not yet installed installation may last very long - please be patient.

 Check out [http://cs.maunz.de](http://cs.maunz.de) for more information.